cocos2d/creator_to_cocos2dx/README.md

 ./convert_fire_to_json.py \[--cocospath path\] \[--creatorassets\] fire_files_to_parse

-* --cocospath: where the assets should be loaded in the cocos2d-x project.
+* `--cocospath`: where the assets should be loaded in the cocos2d-x project.
 It will prepend this path to all the creator assets
-* --creatorassets: where the default Creator assets are located.
+* `--creatorassets`: where the default Creator assets are located.
 Usually they are in the `temp` directory of the project's root folder
-* fire_files_to_parse: it could be one more multiple files.
+* `fire_files_to_parse`: it could be one more multiple files.
 Glob patters are supported

 Example: